shxntanu/lesa/README.md

 </div>

+> This project is unfinished and in active development.
+Pull requests, suggestions and any sort of help in general is always welcome :)

 ## Features

 -   🖥️ **Completely On-Device**: Uses Ollama under the hood to interface with LLMs, so you can be sure your data is not leaving your device.